 Apart from the expense, there is so much involved with planning and organising an office move.
 You will only want to do it once in a blue moon, so it’s important to get it right first time around.

 The planning and designing stages are both fundamental parts of any office fit-out project.
 A well planned office space will provide you with a stress-free, productive environment and can improve your company’s brand and image.

-To ensure an enjoyable and successful renovation we have put together a things for you to consider before you begin.
+To ensure an enjoyable and successful renovation we have put together a few things for you to think about before the project begins.

 What is the reason or purpose of the renovation?

 Make a list of the things you are wanting to achieve from your office space.
 Ask yourself some questions like ‘why do we need a new office fit-out?’ and ‘what kind of fit-out do we want?’.